 Pools should ALWAYS be clear of any electrical wiring including telephone wires and those coming from outdoor lighting.
 Lastly, construction of a pool should be on the highest point available in a yard.
 If flooding were to occur ensuring that mud and debris stays out of the pool will save you money on maintenance costs.

-Benefits of designing the right swimming pool
+Benefits of selecting the right swimming pool design

 There are several benefits to installing a pool in your backyard: